House in Multiple Occupation

 - people who will live in the premises

 There are premises which are exempt from obtaining a licence e.g. Women’s Refuge.

 House in Multiple Occupation is regulated by the Housing (Scotland) Act 2006.
 If in doubt, you should consult a Solicitor for independent legal advice prior to making an application.

-The application form is available to download from the Documents Section of this page.
+The application form and fee list is available to download from the Documents Section of this page.
 The completed application from must be lodged with the appropriate fee.
-The fee list is available on the Civic Licensing Main Page.